 The main visual focus of these drawings is the individual bird, who is surrounded by abstract imagery.
 These drawings combine abstraction and realism to create a colorful delight.
 The drawings are both thought-provoking and whimsical.

 These drawings encourage us to rethink our relationship with nature.
 My artist statement for these pieces runs as follows:

 "These elaborately detailed drawings are part of my Deep Thinkers series, in which various animals are juxtaposed with evidence of human thought, in the form of mathematical equations, quotes, definitions, musical scores, etc. These pieces depict a zen-like transcendent bridge between conceptual thinking and animalistic consciousness.
 These two contrasts are united by a careful use of color and decorative design."

-You can click on each bird drawing to see a bigger version, along with an individual artist statement.
 Here are a few more colored pencil bird drawings:

 The images below show the Celestia drawing at different stages of completion.
 This gives you an idea of the way the drawings are formed.

 You can see more of my animal and bird drawings at my website!